Robust high-fidelity DFT study of the lithium-graphite phase diagram: Methodology

-The graphite AA and AB stacking structures were considered and the AB stacking structure is more stable by 0.09 eV compared to the AA stacking structure, consistent with experiments.\cite{imai2007energetic,divincenzo1984p} We also considered the energy for fully intercalated Li-graphite phase (LiC$_6$) for the AA and AB stacking structures and the AA stacking was stable while the AB was unstable as observed by earlier works.\cite{imai2007energetic,divincenzo1984p} Thus henceforth, for Li-graphite phases, we assume that the Li intercalated graphene layers will be AA stacked, while the non Li intercalated layers would be AB stacked.
+The graphite AA and AB stacking structures were considered and the AB stacking structure is more stable by 0.09 eV compared to the AA stacking structure, consistent with experiments.\cite{imai2007energetic,divincenzo1984p} We also considered the energy for fully intercalated lithium-graphite phase (LiC$_6$) for the AA and AB stacking structures and the AA stacking was stable while the AB was unstable as observed by earlier works.\cite{imai2007energetic,divincenzo1984p} Thus henceforth, for lithium-graphite phases, we assume that the lithium intercalated graphene layers will be AA stacked, while the non Li intercalated layers would be AB stacked.